argilla-io/argilla/argilla/README.md

 After that, you will need to deploy Argilla Server.
 The easiest way to do this is through our [free Hugging Face Spaces deployment integration](https://huggingface.co/new-space?template=argilla/argilla-template-space).

+> As this is a release candidate version, you'll need to manually change the version in the HF Space Files > Dockerfile to `argilla/argilla-quickstart:v2.0.0rc1`.

 To use the client, you need to import the `Argilla` class and instantiate it with the API URL and API key.

 ```python